ashwin/coursera-heterogeneous/README.md

 ### Dependencies

-- If you wish to use Xcode as your IDE, download and install the latest version from the [Mac App Store](https://itunes.apple.com/au/app/xcode/id497799835?mt=12)
+- If you wish to use Xcode as your IDE, download and install the latest version from [Apple's](https://developer.apple.com/xcode/downloads/) developer website
-- Download and install the [Command Line Tools](https://developer.apple.com/downloads) from Apple's developer website or, if you are using Xcode, via the Downloads tab in Xcode's Preferences
+- Download and install the [Command Line Tools](https://developer.apple.com/downloads) from Apple's developer website
 - Download and install the [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads#mac)
 - Install CMake from [Homebrew](http://brew.sh/) (`brew update && brew install cmake`)
 - Clone the coursera-heterogenous repository